Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 For NEC's Intel vector-parallel version, however, one has the specified MPI and Scalapack packages and needs to go through more steps.
 The modified changes are summarized in "Annual Report (2021)" of this page; the important lines to note are shown in English, so you may not miss the points.
-The files are already modified in "arch.make" and the file siesta-4.1-b4-LX.tar.gz is unzipped and the make step is executed (Ref.
+The files are already modified in "arch.make", siesta-4.1-b4-LX.tar.gz is unzipped, and the make step is executed (Ref.
 3).

 References: